Ethereum-Phunks/ethereumphunks.com/indexer/README.md

 # Ethereum Phunks Indexer

-A specialized blockchain indexer built with NestJS that primarily indexes ethscriptions curated by the Ethereum Phunks marketplace.
+An EVM inscriptions indexer that indexes collections curated by the Ethereum Phunks marketplace.
 The indexer strictly follows all rules and specifications set by the [Ethscriptions Protocol](https://ethscriptions.com), ensuring accurate and compliant ethscription processing.
 It processes and tracks marketplace-specific events including transfers, contract events, points, comments, and other marketplace activities.
 It supports both Ethereum Mainnet and Sepolia testnet.

 ## Protocol Compliance